CSUChicoSoftwareEngineering/team-uncertain/README.md

     Annika Horgan:
         Somewhere between a junior and senior at CSU Chico, working on a BS in Computer Science, has a little experience with android and knows C++ and Java.

+	Caio Calado:
+        I like to work with creativity and passion.
+I love to building mobile apps and think about user experience.
+I study Computer Science at Universidade Federal de Pernambuco, in Recife, Brazil.
+Also, I have fun with design and UX/UI design.